ms3452/2D-waveguide-demo-code/README.md

   conda env create -f environment.yml conda activate 2Dwg
   ```
-This creates and activates an environment `2Dwg`.
+This creates and activates an environment called `2Dwg`.
 To run the code, launch Jupyter Lab by executing
 ```
 jupyter lab